5 Interiorscape Hiring Tips to Build a Successful Plant Care Team

 Hiring Tip #3: Accurately define the job role

-One of the key steps in attracting the right talent is creating a job posting that thoroughly and accurately outlines the position.
+One of the key steps in successful interiorscape hiring is creating a job posting that thoroughly and accurately outlines the position.
 Take time to carefully consider what you’re looking for in a candidate, as well as what your company can offer them.
 Reflecting on past hiring experiences, especially those that didn’t work out, can be enlightening.
 For example, I’ve hired plant technicians I believed were perfect for the job, only to realize post-hiring that they couldn’t manage the physical requirements.
 Now, I make it a point to list the physical requirements in detail within the job description and emphasize them during interviews, which helps save a lot of time and disappointment.

 Essentially, your job posting should clearly list the daily responsibilities of the position, including necessary skills and any opportunities for growth and advancement.
 Outline what the potential hire can expect in both the short and long term.
+Be upfront about route schedules, client interaction, lifting requirements, seasonal workload changes, and any installation work involved.
 Also, consider including the salary range and benefits offered.
-Doing so will help vet candidates before they even send their resume.
+Doing so will help vet candidates before they even send their resumes.

 Once you develop an excellent job posting, it’s crucial to share it in the right places—some job listing platforms work better than others.
-Craigslist hasn’t been effective for us because of a high number of unqualified candidates.
-However, Facebook has proven to be useful for sourcing potential hires.
+Not every platform delivers qualified candidates, so it may take some experimentation to determine what works best in your market.
+Facebook has proven to be useful for sourcing potential hires.
 Its targeting capabilities allow for a more precise reach to the desired applicants compared to other platforms.

 That said, I’ve also discovered quality candidates through well-known paid employment sites.
-Indeed.com is a popular choice, but it’s also worth considering other sites such as LinkedIn, which is known for its professional network and targeted job-matching.
+Indeed remains a popular choice, and LinkedIn can be helpful for connecting with candidates who have professional horticulture or service backgrounds.
+Local Facebook groups, horticulture programs, and trade schools can also be valuable recruiting sources for interiorscape positions.
 These platforms each have unique strengths and can significantly increase your chances of attracting the perfect hire.

 Hiring Tip #5: Question With Intent